Nurse interview questions that explore certain key areas including :

 Prepare for these common nurse interview questions and you will be able to give effective and convincing answers that set you apart as an excellent candidate for the nursing job.

-Why are you the right person for this nursing job and why should we hire you?
+3. Why are you the right person for this nursing job and why should we hire you?

 "I am specifically looking for a position in a facility like this because of it's excellent emergency care ....."